Business coaching · Fire Path

 Symptom

-The single open decision has become a structural bottleneck.
+The single open decision has become a structural constraint.
 It is no longer one stuck decision.
-It is a chokepoint, and the cost of the chokepoint is now larger than the cost of any move on the table.
+It is a chokepoint, and the cost of the chokepoint is now larger than the cost of any move under consideration.

 Intervention

-Tier 01 sprint if the structure underneath is clean.
-Otherwise four to six months of sustained advisory (Tier 02) to close this and the decisions stacked on top of it.
+Business Coaching sprint if the structure underneath is clean.
+Otherwise four to six months of sustained coaching (Ongoing Coaching) to close this and the decisions stacked on top of it.
 The decisions stacked on top usually move within weeks once the underlying one closes.

 Where are you right now?